olemathias/techonline-servers/doc/readme.md

 You will be provided an IP address, port, username and password to SSH to, this is where you will work.
 Start by making sure that works.

-The server you are conneting to have 2 interfaces: eth0 and ens19. eth0 is only used for management traffic and can mostly be ignored. ens19 is the interface that will have a client ready for DHCP.
+The server you are connecting to have 2 interfaces: eth0 and ens19. eth0 is only used for management traffic and can mostly be ignored. ens19 is the interface that will have a client ready for DHCP.

-In a production setup you would generaly never do this, needing to have a dhcp server interface in each subnet does not scale very well.
+In a production setup you would generally never do this, needing to have a dhcp server interface in each subnet does not scale very well.
 For bigger networks, DHCP relay is almost always used.
 For this lab it's fine and simpler to configure and understand.

-The DNS zone is only avaliable from the server you are working on and is not reachable from internet.
+The DNS zone is only available from the server you are working on and is not reachable from internet.

 # 2 Reference documentation
 ## 2.1 Topology